 Enterprise ArchitectureSustainabilityGreen ITTOGAF Masterclass

-Green IT & Sustainability: Architecture for the Planet
+TOGAF Green IT & Sustainability Architecture Guide

 TT